MicrosoftDocs/WSL/.github/ISSUE_TEMPLATE/docs-issue.md

 ---
 name: WSL documentation issue
-about: Report an issue regarding the documentation of WSL.
+about: Report an issue regarding the documentation of WSL
 ---